alex-bahena/Pin-it/README.md

 When I get into my app.
 Then I am presented with a nav bar.
 When I look into the nav bar.
-Then I am presented with a search input, categories options and log-in button.
+Then I am presented with a search input, categories options and icons.
+When I click in the top-right icon.
+Then a log-in button is displayed.
-When I click in log-in button.
+When I click on log-in button.
-Then I am presented in a new page, where I can submit my account info.
+Then I am presented in a new page, where I can create and submit my username account.
 When I log-in my account.
 Then I get in and a log out-button appears at the top-right of the page.
-When I click in a new card.
+When I click in a new title.
-Then a new card is created with empty fields to add a new app and my profile account.
+Then a modal car appears waiting for user to submit the website link and categorie.

 # Getting Started
 These are the instructions to follow as a user: